jchapin/capitaltechnologyservices.github.io/_posts/2016-04-06-add-google-app-engine-deployability.md

         That means it has to start with a lowercase letter, feature lowercase letters or numbers up to a length of 62 characters and then end with a lowercase letter or number.
 That's a total length of 64 characters max.
-    1. Switch the format of the key file to PEM:
-        ```openssl rsa -in host.domain.com.key -out host.domain.com.key.pem```
 1. Deploy the application: ```gcloud preview app deploy```
-    1. After this step, you should be able to visit the app at:
+    1. After this step, you should be able to visit the app at: http://projectname-1234.appspot.com
-        http://projectname-1234.appspot.com